Last Days (opera): Background and synopsis

 The opera tells the story of Blake, a musician who has just left rehab and is under pressure to return to touring.
 Blake's suicide is described as being the subject matter of the opera, despite occurring at the end.
 A shotgun is introduced on to the stage early in the opera, and remains until it is used by Blake to end his own life.
 The Guardian describes the rest of the cast as "hangers-on" causing "chaos" around Blake.

 Roles

 Agathe Rousselle, who portrayed the lead character in the premiere, had never attended an opera before being cast as Blake.
 Leith and Copson took her to a performance of Salome which she "hated", saying "it's not my thing".

-Performance history
+Performance history and reception

 The opera was first performed at the Linbury Theatre in 2022.
 It was a joint production between the Royal Opera House and the Guildhall School of Music and Drama.

-Critical reception
+The opera was met with universal acclaim.
+In a 5-star review for The Independent, Michael Church described the piece as "extraordinary" and a work "full of mysteries".

+Richard Morrison for The Times called it “unhinged, unearthly and occasionally sublime.” whilst Nick Kimberley for The Evening Standard described the piece as "exemplary" saying "almost nothing happens but always with an almost hallucinatory intensity.”

 In a 4-star review for The Guardian, Andrew Clements stated that there was limited characterisation in the "bleak" opera.

 In a 4-star review for the Financial Times, Richard Fairman stated that the score has "no hint of Nirvana about it" and that the opera "worms its way into one's mind".

+Last Days received its U.S premiere on 6 February 2024 in a one-night production at the Walt Disney Concert Hall in Los Angeles.
+Agathe Rouselle reprised her role as Blake.